-The international system of open commerce and democratic alliances that America has presided over since the late 1940s enabled it and the West to grow and thrive, argues Krauthammer.
+The international system of open commerce and democratic alliances that America has presided over since the late 1940s has enabled it, and the West generally, to grow and thrive, argues Krauthammer.

 “Global leadership is what made America great,” he writes — playing on Trump’s promise to make America great “again”.

 Adam Garfinkle, a scholar on the realist side of the conservative spectrum, agrees, writing in The American Interest that the United States’ provision of common security goods has not only decreased overall military spending; it has lowered the incentives for the proliferation of weapons of mass destruction.